 By Randy Hurst

-This is the first in a series of four articles about NPDES permits for wastewater discharges from Publicly-Owned Treatment Works (POTWs).
+This is the third article in this 4-part series: about NPDES permits for wastewater discharges from Publicly-Owned Treatment Works (POTWs).
 All POTWs are required by regulation to give a copy of the current NPDES Permit to all of their Certified Operators.
 Certified operators, in turn, are required by regulation to know what the Permit requirements are and report to the Owner when a violation is-—or is likely to-—occur.
 Hence, all Certified Operators should become familiar with the provisions of their permits.
 Because it is the most complex topic, we discuss effluent limits in the first three installments.
 The fourth article will explore reporting requirements.

 There are two conceptually different bases for effluent limits: Technology-based and Water Quality-based.
 We will discuss Water Quality-based limits in the second article in this series.